-PAB’s mission is enhanced by a 5-year strategic plan, adopted in July 2017, that guides the organization’s activities.
+PAB’s mission is enhanced by a 5-year strategic plan, approved December 2023, that guides the organization’s activities.
 The strategic plan builds on PAB’s accomplishments, strengths, and key themes developed in collaboration with leaders of ACSP, AICP, and APA.
 The PAB Strategic Plan is available here.

 PAB is a member of the Association of Specialized and Professional Accreditors (ASPA) and adheres to the ASPA Code of Good Practice.

 PAB is also recognized by the Council for Higher Education Accreditation (CHEA) and adheres to the CHEA Recognition Policy.
 Under CHEA recognition, PAB undergoes periodic review.
 Additional information on CHEA policies, including an important item that discusses degree mills and accreditation mills, is available on the CHEA website.